GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

         }
     }

-The code which interacts with Cloud Storage is encapsulated in a service:
+Encapsulate the code which interacts with Cloud Storage in a service:

 _grails-app/services/demo/GoogleCloudStorageService.groovy_